agro23/styling-with-classes/README.md

 # _paragraphs.html_

-#### _A sample html file to learn classes for Epicodus, at home 01/03/18_
+#### _A sample set of html files to learn classes for Epicodus, at home 01/03/18_

 #### By _Andy Grossberg_

 ## Description

-_A starter webpage written at home for Epicodus.
+_A starter set of webpages written at home for Epicodus.
-_This is the first in a series of webpages to work with CSS concepts._
+_This is a series of webpages to work with CSS concepts._
-_It is intended to practice CSS features such as classes._
+_They are intended to practice CSS features such as classes._
+_Included so far are paragraphs.html and fido.html_

 ## Setup/Installation Requirements

-* _Download the page and then place the file_ *
-* _Connect to the file via your browser._ *
+* _Download the repository and connect to them via your browser._ *

-_This site will have a little bit of CSS but nothing every browser won't render._
+_This project will have a little bit of CSS but nothing every browser won't render._

 ## Known Bugs